oneforawe/react-ts/doc/Creation.md

 # Creation of the Repo

+See the [web-dev](./WebDev.md) and [development](./Development.md) notes for the initial setup before executing the commands below.

-Note: The commands below were not necessarily executed in the order shown.
+Note: The commands below were not executed in the order shown, but the order shown is more organized and should be appropriate.

 ## Initialize